JoyOfCodingPDX/GettingStarted/README.md

 Note that the `survey.sh` script **must be executed on one of the PSU MCECS Linux machines**.
 It cannot be run on your laptop or local development machine.

-From the top-level directory of your, run the `survey.sh` script.
+From the top-level directory of your local repository, run the `survey.sh` script.
 It will ask you to enter some information about yourself.
 This information is used to submit your projects and record your grades.

 ```sh